title: Core Features description: A complete reference for every capability built into phorvec.

 Snapshots (.vlbrain)

-context_snapshot_create exports the current context branch (or the entire context store) to a .vlbrain bundle — a portable binary file that can be shared, archived, or restored.
-Use context_snapshot_restore to load a bundle back into any agent's context.
+context_snapshot_save exports the current context branch (or the entire context store) to a .vlbrain bundle — a portable binary file that can be shared, archived, or restored. context_snapshot_list enumerates saved snapshots; context_snapshot_restore loads a bundle back into any agent's context; context_snapshot_delete removes a saved snapshot.

 Timeline